The Biker's Rules

 She peers from the cupboard again with her war-face expression and growls out a snort.

 The universe is cruel and mischievous, that’s for sure.
-Why else would it give me that eyes meet — BAM — part, just to let fate intervene and twist it into a screwed-up ball of claustrophobic frustration?
+Why else would it give me those eyes meet — BAM — part, just to let fate intervene and twist it into a screwed-up ball of claustrophobic frustration?

 Yep, the perverted universe likes jokes, especially when it comes to love.
 No wonder people are getting more and more skeptical to risk their hearts … the living happily-ever-after dream is all just a warped cliché.